gosub-com/GosubWeb/README.md

 setup an Ubuntu server with a static IP address.
 Point your domain to the server.

-From Visual Studio, open the *GousbWeb* solution, then select the *WebSite* project, and publish it with *Build...Publish...*.
+From Visual Studio, open the *GosubWeb* solution, then select the *WebSite* project, and publish it with *Build...Publish...*.
 Make sure the *Target Runtime* matches the server archtecture.
 Use `lscpu` on the server, so if it says `Architecture: x86_64`, publish to `linux-x64`.